getodk/docs/odk2-src/tables-sample-app-tea-houses.rst

     :alt: Tea Houses Spreadsheet View
     :class: device-screen-vertical

 This view renders a full data table from the database, including all rows and columns.
 Unlike the views we have seen so far, this view is NOT customized via HTML, CSS, and JavaScript.
-This view is provided by the ODK 2 platform for convenience in viewing and editing your data directly.
+This view is provided by the ODK-X platform for convenience in viewing and editing your data directly.
 It is meant to be a familiar view as if you were looking at it on a spreadsheet program, such as :program:`Excel`.
 Each row here represents a tea, and each was a row in the *List View*.

 Return to the *List View* by using the lined paper icon as before and selecting :menuselection:`List`.
 Tap the :menuselection:`Stonehouse` tea to launch a *Detail View* for that tea.